Support City & Regional Planning

-Geoff is Principal + President of M-Group, a 35-person city planning firm in Mountain View, California.
 Geoff has over 25 years of professional public and private experience working with a variety of architectural, planning, development firms and public agencies.
-This included 10 years of public sector experience with Bay Area planning and redevelopment agencies prior to the formation of M-Group.
-His work includes downtown revitalization, major commercial, mixed-use, transit oriented projects and updates of General Plans, Housing Elements and Zoning Codes.
+Prior to the formation of M-Group in 2006, this included 10 years of public sector experience with Bay Area planning and redevelopment agencies.
+Through M-Group, Geoff has engaged with over two-thirds of the jurisdictions in the Bay Area.
+His work includes downtown revitalization, major commercial, mixed-use, transit oriented projects, as well as updates of General Plans, Specific Plan and Housing Elements and Zoning Codes.

 Geoff is a results-oriented planning professional with a strong design background in architecture, urban design and landscape architecture.
 He is highly motivated to work to improve our natural and man-made places with an ability to combine innovative ideas with pragmatic solutions, and work with a wide variety of stakeholders on achieving community goals.
 Geoff has a passion for improving cities through urban planning.

-He holds a B.S. in City and Regional Planning (1992) and a M.S. in Architecture, from Cal Poly, San Luis Obispo (2005).
-Geoff also attended The University of Sheffield in England for a year abroad studying Urban Studies and Landscape Architecture.
-Geoff and his wife Heather Bradley (CRP 1992) live in Saratoga, CA with their three kids, cat and dog.
+Geoff holds a B.S. in City and Regional Planning and a M.S. in Architecture, from Cal Poly, San Luis Obispo.
+Geoff also attended The University of Sheffield in England for one year studying Urban Studies and Landscape Architecture.

-Carbone earned a Bachelor of Science degree in City and Regional Planning from California Polytechnic State University at San Luis Obispo and an Associate of Science degree in Pre-Architecture from Sierra Community College in Rocklin, California, with a focus on design and construction.
-He obtained additional education and training in aircraft noise mitigation and airport environs planning at the University of California at Berkeley, the University of California at Davis, and the Georgia Institute of Technology in Atlanta, Georgia.
+Dave earned a Bachelor of Science degree in City & Regional Planning at Cal Poly San Luis Obispo (1977) and an Associate of Science degree in Pre-Architecture at Sierra Community College in Rocklin, CA (1974).
+He obtained additional education in airport environs planning at UC Berkeley, UC Davis, and Georgia Tech in Atlanta.

 Michael Codron is the Community Development Director for the City of San Luis Obispo.
 He graduated from Northwestern University in 1993 with a BA in Economics.
 After a short stint working for Prudential Securities at the Chicago Mercantile Exchange, he began his career in planning with a Neighborhood Development Corporation on Chicago's West side.
 He came to San Luis Obispo in 1995 to attend Cal Poly where he received a Master’s Degree in City and Regional Planning.
 He has worked for the City of San Luis Obispo for the past 20 years.
 Michael has held many different positions during this time, including Planning Technician, Associate Planner, Housing Programs Manager, and Assistant City Manager (2010-15).
 Michael lives in Los Osos with his wife, Jennifer, and their three children.